opensearch-project/documentation-website/_search-plugins/caching/index.md

 In addition to existing OpenSearch custom on-heap cache stores, cache plugins provide the following cache stores:

-- **Disk cache**: This cache stores a precomputed result of a query on disk.
-You can use disk cache to cache much larger datasets, provided that the disk latencies are acceptable.
+- **Disk cache**: This cache stores the precomputed result of a query on disk.
+You can use a disk cache to cache much larger datasets, provided that the disk latencies are acceptable.
 - **Tiered cache**: This is a multi-level cache, in which each tier has its own characteristics and performance levels.
 For example, a tiered cache can contain on-heap and disk tiers.
 By combining different tiers, you can achieve a balance between cache performance and size.
 To learn more, see [Tiered cache]({{site.url}}{{site.baseurl}}/search-plugins/caching/tiered-cache/).

 In OpenSearch 2.13, the request cache is integrated with cache plugins.
 You can use a tiered or disk cache as a request-level cache.